johbry17/4-pandas-challenge/README.md

 ## Usage

-You can view the results as is in the data file.
+You can view the results in the data file.
 If you want to run the code, restart the kernel and 'run all'.

 ## Results: